How to properly taste whisky

 • 🌿 Oak spice and cloves

-2. Nosing – Discovering aromas with your nose
+2. Nosing – Discover aromas on the nose

-3. Tasting – Experience taste on your palate
+3. Tasting – Experience flavor on the palate

-4. Finish – Evaluate the aftertaste and finish
+4. Finish – Evaluate aftertaste and lingering notes

 Let's go through each step in detail.